 The symptoms of depression (including fatigue, sleeping issues, feelings of sadness and worthlessness, loss of appetite and thinking difficulties) can make it incredibly challenging for afflicted individuals to carry on with their daily lives and maintain strong connections with friends and family.
 Worst of all, the most severe cases of depression can lead to thoughts of self-harm and suicide, putting the lives of those who suffer from this mental health disorder at great risk.
 Consequently, it’s imperative that people with major depressive disorder seek professional aid from a qualified psychiatrist to manage their symptoms as soon as possible.

 Regrettably, it can be difficult to determine whether you have major depressive disorder without the help of a mental health expert.
 This causes many victims of depression to forgo therapy under the false belief that their mental illness is nothing more than a temporary spell of negative feelings.
-At Family Psychiatry of North Jersey, we are fully committed to providing you and your loved ones with all of the knowledge and counsel you need to understand and overcome depression and anxiety disorders.
+At Family Psychiatry and Therapy, we are fully committed to providing you and your loved ones with all of the knowledge and counsel you need to understand and overcome depression and anxiety disorders.
 Today, we’ll be helping you to confirm whether you have depression by discussing key signs to look out for.
 But first, let’s take a few moments to review the causes of depression.

 What Causes Depression?